EUGENE M. MCCARTHY, PHD GENETICS

 Tapirus bairdii [Baird’s Tapir]

 × Tapirus terrestris (♂) [South American Tapir] HPF(♀♀).
 CON: upper Sinú Valley northwestern Colombia (northwestern South America).
 Hybrids were born at the San Francisco Zoo in 1969.
-A female backcrossed to Baird’s produced a second generation hybrid.
+A female hybrid backcrossed to a male Baird’s produced a second generation hybrid.
 Anonymous 1971.
-Internet Citations: TAPIR†, TAPIR2†.

 Tapirus terrestris [South American Tapir] See: Tapirus bairdii.